erlang/otp/lib/eunit/doc/guides/chapter.md

   duration of the tests.
 The atom `Node` should have the format `nodename@full.machine.name`, and `Args` are the optional arguments to the new node; see `peer:start_link/1` for details.
-To remain compatible with pre-existing user tests, `Args` accepts both a list of strings and a string If a string is passed, it is parsed into a list of arguments, treating single- and double-quoted text as single arguments and removing the quotes.
+To remain compatible with pre-existing user tests, `Args` accepts both a list of strings and a string.
+  If a string is passed, it is parsed into a list of arguments, treating single- and double-quoted text as single arguments and removing the quotes.
   If you wish a quote character to remain a part of the parsed argument list,